 Briefly, a decision is made whether or not medical management has failed and whether or not more vigorous attempts at management are indicated.

 For intractable unilateral Menieres disease cases, we often presently advise a low dose gentamicin protocol.
-Gentamicin is administered through the ear drum every month for a total of one or two administrations.
-We have had very good results with this procedure, and no hearing loss as yet.
-If this fails, then if symptoms are severe we may follow with a labyrinthectomy/BAHA combination, or in patients with good hearing and good health, vestibular neurectomy.
+Gentamicin is administered through the ear drum once a month for a total of one or two administrations.
+We have had very good results with this procedure, and minimal hearing loss.
+If gentamicin fails, then if symptoms are severe we may follow with a labyrinthectomy/BAHA combination, or in patients with good hearing and good health, vestibular neurectomy.
 The jury is still out concerning whether endolymphatic duct clipping (e.g. Saliba et al, 2015) is an effective treatment.

 There are certain procedures that we only rarely recommend, and for this reason we have left them out of the algorithm- -these include endolymphatic shunt procedures and "sac" procedures.
 The endolymphatic shunt, like all "sac" surgery, is probably a slightly effective treatment.
 We rarely recommend a shunt or sac procedure in our (non-surgical) practice -- we prefer low-dose gentamicin.
-There is a large literature about the effect (or lack of effect) of this surgical treatment (see this page for more detail).
+There is a large literature about the effect (or lack of effect) of this surgical treatment.
 Again, overall it seems to be a "slightly effective" procedure.

 The following text discusses the major branch points in the algorithm above: